 “A horrible and shocking thing has happened in the land: The prophets prophesy lies, and the priests rule by their own authority, and my people love it this way.
 But what will you do in the end?”
 (Jer 5:30-31)

 It is a sad state of affairs that many churches put greater emphasis on local membership, than on professions of faith.
-Entire classes are taught and required before a Christian will be accepted as a Christian.
+Entire classes are taught and required before a Christian will be accepted as a Christian, often with dramatic titles like “fundamentals of the faith”.
 Seldom do new attendees ever get asked to share their faith and become accepted by faith on such an open declaration.
 Making a good confession, as the Bible calls it, is not appreciated by those with their own agenda.
 The focus is local indoctrination, not celebration of faith in Christ.

 “For a time will come when men will not put up with sound doctrine.
 Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear.
 They will turn their ears away from the truth and turn aside to myths.”
 (2 Tim 4:3-4)